Conflicts are part of any human encounters and living together

 Conflicts regarding evaluations / perceptions (different views on ways, different evaluation / perception of a common situation)

-Conflicts regarding assignments (different views on the assignment of ressources)
+Conflicts regarding assignments (different views on the assignment of resources)

 Conflicts regarding roles (different views on role expectations)